OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

-Well, it is true rgR tail recursion is a necessity in functional programming languages and perhaps something nice to have on others.
+Well, it is true that tail recursion is a necessity in functional programming languages and perhaps something nice to have on others.
 And not all recursive functions can be tail-called either.
 As an example, for typical Fibonacci implementation, **fib(n-1) + fib(n-2)**,  will just fail on F# either since this has two recursive calls instead of just one last call.

 Having that said, I still appreciate this optimization which makes it easier to write some recursive ones.
 There are other topics like Continuation Passing Style